Familial Adenomatous Polyposis

 Features of the following disorders can be similar to those of the APC gene-associated polyposis conditions.
 Comparisons may be useful for a differential diagnosis:

-MYH-associated polyposis is an autosomal recessive cancer predisposition syndrome with a colonic phenotype similar to attenuated FAP.
+MYH gene-associated polyposis (MAP) is an autosomal recessive cancer predisposition syndrome with a colonic phenotype similar to attenuated FAP.
 Mutations in the MYH gene are associated with this condition.

 Hereditary non-polyposis colon cancer (HNPCC) or Lynch syndrome is an autosomal dominant cancer predisposition syndrome that causes a very high risk for colorectal and endometrial cancer in addition to an increased risk for cancers of the ovary, stomach, small intestine, hepatobiliary tract, upper urinary tract, brain, and skin.
-Due to the small number of polyps that occur in some individuals with HNPCC and attenuated FAP, differentiating between these two conditions may sometimes be difficult.
+Individuals with Lynch syndrome most often exhibit only one or several precancerous polys of the colon.
+Thus, Lynch syndrome is sometimes difficult to distinguish from attenuated FAP, as some individuals with attenuated FAP may have a low number of polyps.

 Juvenile polyposis syndrome (JPS) is an autosomal dominant genetic condition characterized by a predisposition to gastrointestinal polyps.
 The term "juvenile" refers to the type of polyp as opposed to the age of onset.
 Polyps are usually diagnosed by 20 years of age and are usually benign, although malignant transformation can occur.
 JPS is associated with mutations in the SMAD4 and BMPR1A genes.

-Cronkhite-Canada disease is a very rare disease and is characterized by intestinal polyps, loss of taste and hair, and nail growth problems.
+Cronkhite-Canada disease is a very rare acquired (not inherited) disease and is characterized by intestinal polyps, loss of taste and hair, and nail growth problems.
 It is difficult to treat because of malabsorption that accompanies the polyps.
-Cronkhite-Canada disease occurs primarily in older people (the average age is 59) and it is not believed to have a genetic component.
+Cronkhite-Canada disease occurs primarily in older people (the average age is 59).
 There have been fewer than 400 cases reported in the past 50 years, primarily in Japan but also in the U.S. and other countries (For more information on this disorder, choose "Cronkhite-Canada" as your search term in the Rare Disease Database.)

-Partial or complete removal of the colon (colectomy) is usually recommended for individuals with classical FAP.
-Sulindac is a nonsteroidal antiinflammatory drug (NSAID) that is sometimes prescribed for individuals with FAP who have had a colectomy to treat polyps in the remaining rectum.
+Partial or complete removal of the colon (colectomy) is usually recommended for individuals with classical FAP at an appropriate age, usually between the late teens and late 30s.
+Sulindac is a nonsteroidal antiinflammatory drug (NSAID) usually used for arthritis, but is sometimes prescribed for individuals with FAP who have had a colectomy to treat polyps in the remaining rectum.
+Polyps will almost always regress, but it is uncertain if the cancer risk is changed, so surveillance must be continued.

-Desmoid tumors may be treated with surgery, NSAIDs, anti-estrogen medications, chemotherapy and/or radiation depending on the details in each case.
+Desmoid tumors are benign, but may cause problems by compressing organs and/or blood vessels in the abdomen.
+These are treated variously with surgery, NSAIDs, anti-estrogen medications, chemotherapy and/or radiation depending on the details in each case.
+They are sometimes just followed when they do not grow.

 Genetic counseling is recommended for individuals with familial adenomatous polyposis and their at-risk family members.
-Affected individuals should be screened regularly in order to identify cancerous and pre-cancerous tumors at an early stage.
+This is very helpful to properly obtain and interpret genetic testing.
+Affected individuals should be screened clinically and endoscopically on a regular basis in order to identify cancerous and pre-cancerous tumors at an early stage.
+Colon cancer is virtually always prevented by screening and properly timed colectomy.
+This is similar for duodenal cancer.
+Other cancers are usually detected early, rather than prevented.

 For information about clinical trials being conducted at the National Institutes of Health (NIH) in Bethesda, MD, contact the NIH Patient Recruitment Office: